 The carrying value of loans and advances is net of unearned income and specific provisions for doubtful debts.

-For variable rate loans, (excluding impaired loans) the amount shown in the balance sheet is considered to be a reasonable estimate of fair value.
+For variable rate loans, (excluding impaired loans) the amount shown in the Statement of Financial Position is considered to be a reasonable estimate of fair value.

 Deposits from members